 The TRITON Web-based console enables you to perform basic setup, system maintenance, policy creation, reporting, and incident management for both modules from the same location.

-A combined Logon Portal that can access the Appliance Manager and the consoles for all software modules on the appliance is available at http://<IP-address-of-interface-C>.
+A combined Logon Portal that can access the Appliance Manager and the TRITON console is available at http://<IP-address-of-interface-C>.